Essential Peruvian Food: 10 Dishes You Must Try

 “El Aderezo Peruano”

 Each preparation has a distinct recipe.
 However, many of the dishes in our repertory share a similar ingredient: the so-called “aderezo peruano” (Peruvian dressing).
-Its distinctive flavors make Peruvian food renowned.
-They’re made with a powerful and precise combination of flavors and ingredients, this blend is the cuisine’s distinguishing feature.
+Peruvian food is renowned for its distinctive flavors, which are made with a powerful and precise combination of flavors and ingredients.
+This blend is the cuisine’s distinguishing feature.

 The base of our dishes